-Florida drivers have experienced above average rate hikes to their auto insurance since 2012.
-The average rate hike was about 5% per year, though some companies increased by as much as 25% in one year.
-In this article we give an overview of car insurance rate hikes in Florida, and also explain how Florida drivers can save money on their premiums.
+Florida drivers have experienced above-average increases to their auto insurance bills since 2015.
+The average rate hike was about 3.5% per year, though some companies increased premiums by as much as 22% in one year.

 Car insurance rate increases in Florida

-Auto insurance rates in Florida have increased average of 29% since 2012 — somewhat faster than the national increase of 25% in the same period.
-Over the past five years, every major company in the Sunshine State has raised rates significantly.
-Farmers and Liberty Mutual were the biggest culprits, with each insurer proposing double digit hikes in several consecutive years.
+Auto insurance rates in Florida have increased by an average of 23% overall since 2015 — faster than the national increase of 17% in the same period.
+During the past six years, nearly every major company in the Sunshine State has raised rates significantly.
+USAA, Liberty Mutual and American Family had the biggest increases: 43% to 44% over six years.

-While most car insurance companies raise their rates each year, the amount of increase varies.
+While most car insurance companies raise their rates each year, the amount varies.
 This is why we recommend always collecting three or more quotes when you go to buy coverage.
-For example, while Geico has raised rates by 22% in Florida since 2012, the company still one of the more affordable insurers in Florida.
+For example, while Geico has raised rates by 35% in Florida since 2015, the company is still one of the most affordable insurers in Florida.

 How Florida's car insurance rates compare to other states

-If your car insurance is becoming less and less affordable for you, there are several key steps you can take to address the issue.
+If your car insurance is becoming less affordable for you, there are several key steps you can take to address the issue.